 PTO (Power Take-off)

-The dash-mounted PTO switch controls motorized attachments.
+The PTO switch allows motorized attachments to be controlled from the dash panel.
 Power is delivered through the PTO receptacle located just under the left edge of the hood toward the front of the tractor (See Figure 9).